dkoes/conformer_analysis/README.md

  echo ./gen_rdkit_conformers.py --smi $f done
 ```
-If you are very patient you can remove the echo, or alternative divide up the commands using your favorite batch processing technique (we use the `genrd.slurm` script to distribute across our SLURM cluster).
+If you are very patient you can remove the echo, or alternatively divide up the commands using your favorite batch processing technique (we use the `genrd.slurm` script to distribute across our SLURM cluster).

 This results in files named `4EB8_rdkit_250_dg_unmin.sdf.gz` and `4EB8_rdkit_250_etkdg_unmin.sdf.gz`.
 This script also uses the `obrms` utility from OpenBabel to calculate the RMSD of each generated conformer and puts the result in `.txt` file.